 Craig is a regulatory and corporate crime lawyer with a particular expertise in advising and defending corporates and individuals under investigation by or being prosecuted by bodies such as the Serious Fraud Office (SFO), the Crown Prosecution Service (CPS), the Financial Conduct Authority (FCA), the Environment Agency and Trading Standards.

 Craig also provides advice and representation on aspects of money laundering, cash forfeiture and proceeds of crime/confiscation.
 Craig has previously been seconded to the SFO Libor investigation in 2014 and to a “boiler room” investigation in 2012/13.
-He has also been seconded to the CPS proceeds of crime unit working on applications to the court to restrain assets, reconsider confiscation orders and cash forfeiture.
+He has also been seconded to the CPS Proceeds of Crime Unit working on applications to the court to restrain assets, reconsider confiscation orders and cash forfeiture.

 Craig regularly advises in the area of health and safety and food hygiene, instructed by corporates and individuals facing both civil and criminal investigation by the HSE and Local Authorities.